laxman954/training/J2EE/docs/2-j2ee-servlet.md

 ###### HTTP Servlet
-We mostly uses http servlet packes for web requests
+The mostly used approach is by extending HttpServlet because it provides http request
 * This class [HttpServlet) extends Generic Servlet
 * 	It provides http specific methods like doGet, doPost, etc...
 * Some interfaces are HttpServletRequest, HttpServletResponse, HttpSession, HttpSessionListener, HttpSessionAttributeListener, HttpSessionBindingListener, HttpSessionActivationListener
 * Classes are HttpServlet, Cookie, HttpServletResponse